 Unofficial web resources include any data, information, application, or tool published on the Internet by individual students, faculty, staff, or organizations for personal use/expression that are not formally endorsed by the University.
 Unofficial web resources must not imply nor infer official representation or approval of or endorsement by the University.

-Getting web space, requesting custom URLs, using the CMS or templates, and promoting your site within TTU.
+Web Site Publishing Getting web space, requesting custom URLs, using the CMS, and promoting your site within TTU.